Long Time $\W_0$-$\widetilde{\W}_1$ type Propagation of Chaos for Mean Field Interacting Particle System

+Both the entropy-$\W_2^2$ type and $\W_0$-$\W_2$ type propagation of chaos reflect the regularization effect of the stochastic noise which can allow the initial distribution $\mu_0$ to be singular with respect to $\mu_0^N$.

+It is known that when the drifts are convex (namely uniformly dissipative), the long time $\W_2$-$\W_2$ type propagation of chaos can be derived by the synchronous coupling even in multiplicative noise case.
+However, as far as we know, the long time $\W_2$-$\W_2$ type propagation of chaos, the entropy-$\W_2^2$ type and $\W_0$-$\W_2$ type propagation of chaos in the non-convex (namely partially dissipative) and multiplicative Brownian motion case are still open, which seem more interesting and challenged.

-implies the sharp long time propagation of chaos in $\W_2$-distance and total variation distance respectively.
-In addition, when there exits a partially dissipative non-interacting drift, the authors in \cite{DEGZ} develop the asymptotic reflection coupling to derive the long time $\widetilde{\W}_1$-$\widetilde{\W}_1$ type propagation of chaos:
+When there exists a partially dissipative non-interacting drift, instead of the synchronous coupling, the authors in \cite{DEGZ} develop the asymptotic reflection coupling to derive the long time $\widetilde{\W}_1$-$\widetilde{\W}_1$ type propagation of chaos:

 for some constants $c>0$ and $\lim_{t\to\infty}\varepsilon(t)=0$.
+The asymptotic reflection coupling can date back to \cite{W15}, where it was constructed to study the ergodicity of nonlinear monotone SPDEs.
+One can also refer to \cite[Theorem 2.11(b)]{LWZ} for propagation of chaos in $\widetilde{\W}_1$ if $\mu_0^N=\mu_0^{\otimes N}$.
 The asymptotic reflection coupling is also applied to study the long time behavior of one-dimensional McKean-Vlasov SDEs with common noise in \cite{BW}.

 Compared with the above significant progresses on propagation of chaos in Brownian motion noise case, there are fewer results on the propagation of chaos in general L\'{e}vy noise case. \cite{LMW} derives the long time $\widetilde{\W}_1$-$\widetilde{\W}_1$ type propagation of chaos \eqref{L1L1} for interacting particle system driven by L\'{e}vy noise, where the asymptotic refined basic coupling is used.
 We should point out that in \cite{DEGZ} and \cite[Theorem 1.2]{LMW}, the initial distribution $\mu_0^N$ of $\{X_0^{i,N}\}_{1\leq i\leq N}$ satisfies $\mu_0^N=\tilde{\mu}_0^{\otimes N}$ for some $\tilde{\mu}_0\in\scr P_1(\R^d)$, which together with the fact